-EDITOR’S NOTE: For the next few weeks leading up to the October Destin Fishing Rodeo, The Destin Log will be taking a look at some of the men that help ensure that folks fishing aboard the boats have a good time while hopefully pulling something over the rail.
+EDITOR’S NOTE: For the next few weeks leading up to the October Destin Fishing Rodeo, The Destin Log will take a look at some of the men that help ensure that folks fishing aboard the boats have a good time while hopefully pulling something over the rail.

-Craig Davis, known on the docks as “Groovy,” has been fishing local waters for the past two decades.
+Craig Davis, known on the docks as “Groovy,” has been fishing local waters for two decades.

 “With Groovy, what you see is what you get,” Graef said.
 “He’s just as patient as patience can be.
 He never gets upset and he’s always reliable, which makes my life a whole lot easier.

 “He’s the star on the boat.
 He’s the Aaron Rodgers of the Huntress,” said Graef, who’s a die-hard Green Bay Packers fan.